 If Apple allows you to add the thumbscan to the access requirement in conjunction with a passphrase then this is moot and I would say go for it.
 Yes, there’s no doubt that your biometric data may be compromised.
 If you can live with that possibility then let’s look at another potential problem.
 If you use an iOS device when it is locked the contents are encrypted to your passphrase (unlock code).
 If you don’t unlock it any contents downloaded will be encrypted.
 Currently law enforcement agencies with a warrant can go to Apple and get the contents decrypted.
 This in itself means the phone is insecure but barring Apple doing it there’s no way for an average criminal or other organization to gain access to your phones data without your passphrase.

 “At the RSA computer security conference last week, Gary Kenworthy of Cryptography Research held up an iPod Touch on stage and looked over to a TV antenna three meters away.
 The signal picked up by the antenna, routed through an amplifier and computer software, revealed the secret key being used by an app running on the device to encrypt data.
 An attacker with access to this key could use it to perfectly impersonate the device he stole it fromâ€”to access e-mail on a company server, for example.

 Computer hackers are avenging the Occupy movement by exposing the personal information of police officers who evicted protesters and threatening family-values advocates who led a boycott of an American Muslim television show.
 In three Internet postings last week, hackers from the loose online coalition called Anonymous published the email and physical addresses, phone numbers and, in some cases, salary details of thousands of law enforcement officers all over the country.
 The hackers said they were retaliating for police violence during evictions of Occupy protest camps in cities around the country, but law enforcement advocates slammed the disclosures as dangerous. â€œI hope the individuals behind these cyberattacks understand the consequences of what they are doing,â€ said John Adler, president of the Federal Law Enforcement Officers Association. â€œThere are very dangerous criminals out there who might seek retributionâ€ against any of these police officers.

 Hack week in Vegas during the Black Hat and Defcon conferences in Las Vegas last week, researchers wheeled out their best new attacks on everything from browsers to automobiles, demonstrating ingenuity and diligence in circumventing security efforts or in some cases in exploiting systems that were built without security in mind.
 Here’s a handful of the ones that deserve the most concern.

 Despite lawsuits, bad publicity, and Adobe’s promise to end their use in Flash, zombie cookies persist and could find a new host in HTML5

 For a long time now there has been suspicion that China is a hotbed of hacking activity either endorsed or ignored by the government and targeting foreign individuals, companies, and even governments.

 On September 19, 2008, hackers from the Anonymous collective attacked the website of Fox News host Bill O’Reilly.
 The hackers found and immediately posted e-mail addresses, passwords, and physical addresses of 205 O’Reilly site members paying $5 a month to hear Bill’s wisdom.
 The next day, a distributed denial of service (DDoS) attack hit the site with 5,000 packets per second.
 That night, another attack flooded two O’Reilly servers with 1.5GB/s of data.

-At the USENIX Security Symposium last week, researchers Keaton Mowery, Sarah Meiklejohn and Stefan Savage from the University of California at San Diego presented their paper “Heat of the Moment: Characterizing the Efﬁcacy of Thermal Camera-Based Attacks.”
+At the USENIX Security Symposium last week, researchers Keaton Mowery, Sarah Meiklejohn and Stefan Savage from the University of California at San Diego presented their paper “Heat of the Moment: Characterizing the Efï¬cacy of Thermal Camera-Based Attacks.”

 A German computer engineer said Tuesday that he had deciphered the code used to encrypt most of the worldâ€™s mobile Internet traffic and that he planned to publish a guide to prompt global operators to improve their safeguards.